 How long should employee files be kept?

-Various federal and state laws dictate different time periods for different types of information.
+Various federal and state laws dictate different time periods that various types of employee information must be kept.
 Some laws only apply to businesses with a certain number of employees.
 Here are “your safest bet” guidelines with the longest recommended times:

 - Pre-hire records for candidates you did not hire: 2 years